When you should stop reading, start writing

 *

 How many books about writing have you read?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by August 31/18 will be put in a draw for a copy of the non-fiction book Selling to Big Companies by Jill Konrath.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+We can all learn from each other, so please, share your thoughts with my readers and me in the “comments” section below.
+If you comment on today’s post (or any others) by Sept.
+30/24, I’ll put you in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!

 Scroll to Top